Sjors/nado-book/taproot/activation.md

 Although the term didn't yet exist in the early days, there were many soft forks, mostly related to closing security holes in the early prototype.^[For a long list, see: <https://blog.bitmex.com/bitcoins-consensus-forks/>] In 2013, there was even an accidental soft fork, and in 2015, there was a near-miss accidental soft fork due to OpenSSL changes (which we covered in chapter @sec:libsecp).

-They mostly used a block height as their method of activation.
-In other words, you'd say, "From this moment forward, this new rule shall apply."
-And you'd announce that in advance, giving people plenty of time to upgrade.
-For a "secret" soft fork, you'd simply insist that people upgrade, explaining the reason afterward.
+The earliest soft forks mostly used a block height as their method of activation.
+In other words, "as of this future block, the new rule shall apply."
+Ideally this is announced well in advance, giving people plenty of time to upgrade.
+For a "secret" soft fork, developers might simply insist that people upgrade, and then explain the reason afterward.

 ![Informal diagram of a flag height activated soft fork](taproot/flag.svg){ width=60% }